 Hosting, Site Setup, and Backup Arrangements Top ⤴

 Site hosting.
-The University of Maryland Libraries host Livingstone Online in an Islandora framework.
-The Islandora framework combines a front-end Drupal content management system (version 7.34 for Livingstone Online) with a back-end Fedora digital asset management system.
+The University of Maryland Libraries host Livingstone Online in an Islandora framework (version 7.1.7).
+The Islandora framework combines a front-end Drupal content management system (version 7.56) with a back-end Fedora digital asset management system (version 3.6.2).
 Thanks to this arrangement, Livingstone Online is integrated within the overall collection of the Libraries and so can be preserved and maintained as part of that larger collection.

 Development access.
 An agreement between the University of Maryland Libraries and the Livingstone Online project team sets out the responsibilities of the Libraries in hosting the site and defines the basis on which the project team can access and develop all the site's content.